electricimp/SWDFlasher-STM32/README.md

 # SWDFlasher-STM32 #

 SWDFlasher-STM32 is an imp application that can be used to flash the STM32F100 MCU.
-It downloads a firmware image via HTTPs, transmits it to the device, which uses the SWD protocol to program the MCU.
+Its agent downloads a firmware image via HTTPS and then transmits it to the device, which uses the [SWD protocol](https://www.arm.com/files/pdf/Serial_Wire_Debug.pdf) to program the MCU.

 ## Hardware ##